Network meta-analysis of multi-environment trials with linear mixed models in ASReml-R

 data = dat,

-family = asr_gaussian(dispersion = 1), # term holds the residual variance at 1
+family = asr_gaussian(dispersion = 1), # fix residual scale at 1 (R known)

 )